Remember the early models of mobile telephone technology?

-A growing number of consumers have become “digital omnivores” – accessing a wide variety of digital content across multiple devices on a regular basis.
+A growing number of consumers have become “digital omnivores” – accessing a wide variety of digital content across multiple devices regularly.

 Digital omnivores” have become a global phenomenon.
 In August 2011, five global markets (Singapore, United Kingdom, United States, Japan and Australia), reported more than 5% of Internet traffic coming from non-computer devices, with Singapore in lead with 7.2%.

-Clearly, desktop PC’s are just the beginning.
-Throw tablets, laptops, smart phones and e-readers into the mix, and you’ve got a case for going mobile.
+Desktop PC’s are just the beginning.
+Throw tablets, laptops, smartphones, and e-readers into the mix, and you’ve got a case for going mobile.

 Why else?
 We’ll tell you: